Skip to content

 • All potential applicants who are aged at least 23 years at time of application OR have successfully completed a FET (120 credits) /QQI Level 5 Certificate or Leaving Certificate* OR HET (60 credits)/QQI Level 6 Certificate.

-• All applicants must also satisfactorily pass an entry interview
+• All applicants must also satisfactorily pass an entry interview and language test.

 • All applicants must be able to gain Garda Clearance.